SSP6904/ssp6904.github.io/docs/posts/my-pc-setup.md

 ### Lenovo PC
 ![the_lenovo_machine](https://files.shaunhoffer.cc/images/blog/lenovopc.jpg)

 This one mostly used as a secondary laptop, but I still use it as a daily driver, depsite it not having a internal display.
-Mostly used for videos and games, I also it for other stuff when I don't have my main laptop with me.
+Mostly used for videos and games, I use it for other things when I don't have my main laptop with me.

 Details: